First-order convergence for $321$-avoiding permutations: -avoiding permutations

 \begin{enumerate}[(i)]

 \item

-The first rule is to generate uniform distribution in a direct way, which, however, does not give a Markov chain.
-It becomes rather the symbolic chain defined in Section \ref{nahomojen}.
-Let us take the vertex set to be $ V=\mathbb{N}\setminus\{1\},$ which represents the number of children of vertices on the Catalan tree, or in other words the set of possible values of $Q_n$ for all $n.$ Because the number of branches emanating from each vertex depends only on $Q_n,$ that number is in fact $Q_{n+1}$, it is a well-defined process.
+The first rule is to generate the uniform distribution in a direct way; however, this process does not define a Markov chain.
+Instead, it corresponds to the symbolic chain described in Section \ref{nahomojen}.
+Let us take the vertex set to be $V = \mathbb{N} \setminus \{1\}$, which represents the number of children of vertices in the Catalan tree, or equivalently, the set of possible values of the random variable \(Q_n\) (the number of active sites) for all \(n\).
+Since the number of branches emanating from each vertex depends only on \(Q_n\), this defines a well-posed stochastic process on \(V\).

 We define a directed graph on $V$ by putting a directed edge from any vertex $i\in \mathbb{N}$ to the vertices $2,\ldots,i,i+1.$ Suppose the weight of each edge is $1.$ The adjacency matrix of this graph is